Create a load balancer in the Cloudflare dashboard

 An active-passive failover configuration sends traffic to the servers in your active pool until a failure threshold (configurable) is reached.
 At the point of failure, Cloudflare then redirects traffic to the passive pool.

 - Access to Load Balancing: Load Balancing requires one of the following:

 - A Cloudflare Enterprise plan with Load Balancing enabled.

 - An existing Free, Pro, or Business plan with a Load Balancing subscription.

 - Load balancer hostname: The hostname for which the Cloudflare Load Balancer will manage traffic.
 The default hostname is the root hostname.

 - Origin servers (2): This walkthrough requires at least two origin servers (origin-server-1 and origin-server-2, for example).

 - Location: This walkthrough configures only a single geographic region.

 Create a load balancer

 To start, create a load balancer using the Create a Load Balancer wizard in the Cloudflare Traffic app:

-Log in to the Cloudflare web application and select the site for which you want to create a load balancer.
+Log in to your Cloudflare Account Home and click site for which you want to create a load balancer.

 In the Hostname page, enter the hostname for your load balancer—the DNS name at which the load balancer is available.